EPrenzlin/short_selling_frontend/README.md

 Create a single folder and inside that folder clone both repos:
 1. git@github.com:Tuki2ki2/mme_backend.git
 2. git@github.com:Tuki2ki2/short_selling_frontend.git
-3. Bundle install
-4. Set up the Database - recommended to use a csv parser to mass input a list of isins and names into your database optionally seed the database: rails db:seed
-5. rails db:create
-6. rails db:migrate
-7. Kick start the server - rails s.
-Ensure this happens first, otherwise the data will not be shown on the page
+3. Split the terminal into two.
-8. cd mme_backend
+4. cd mme_backend and cd short_selling_frontend respectively.
+5. Within mme_backend, set the database, seed it, and migrate as necessary.
+6. Once the database has been all set-up, run "rails-s"
-9. npm install
+7. Within short_selling_frontend, npm install and npm start
-10. npm start - This will open in your browser.
+8. This will open in your browser.

 # License